franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 </div>

-A widget in Ratatui is something that implements one of the Widget traits `Widget`, `WidgetRef` or stateful versions of those. `Widget`'s render method simply calls `render_ref()` and then eats your widget.
+A widget in *Ratatui* is something that implements one of the Widget traits `Widget`, `WidgetRef` or stateful versions of those. `Widget`'s render method simply calls `render_ref()` and then eats your widget.
 How rude!
 So lets look at the implementation of `WidgetRef`.
-Many of Ratatui's widgets follow this template:
+Many of *Ratatui*'s widgets follow this template:

 ```rust